ArthurFerreira2/Herve/RV32I-Exemples/README.md

-You need the risc-v gnu toolchain to assemble these exemples here is my workflow :
+You need the risc-v gnu toolchain to assemble these exemples - Here is my workflow :

 helloWorld.s
 ```